Support Home Questionnaire Builder 2 Binding Guide

 Each participant has their own unique Store - data that belongs to them and stays with them for the duration of the experiment.
 You can think of it as a little backpack or suitcase that each participant carries with them, and you can put values in there and then retrieve them again later.
 In the first generation of tools, this was referred to as Embedded Data - we've changed the name to Store because we think it's a better term, but it fulfils the same function.

-The simplest use-case for the Store is when you want to save a participant's response and then use it later in the task.
-Note that this is separate from recording responses for your actual experimental data that you download once your participants have finished - participant responses are always recorded in your downloaded data; the Store is purely when you also want to be able to use a particular response later in the task.
+The simplest use-case for the Store is when you want to save a participant's response from a questionnaire and then use it later in the experiment.
+Note that this is separate from recording responses for your actual experimental data that you download once your participants have finished - participant responses are always recorded in your downloaded data; the Store is purely when you also want to be able to use a particular response later in the experiment.

-To do this, you simply select the response, enable 'Write To Store', and set the field you want to store it under.
-In this example, the choice of Dogs or Cats will be saved to a field called pet, which can then be used in the experiment tree or a future task:
+To do this, you simply select the object that returns the response, click 'Show Advanced Settings', enable 'Save To Store', and set the field you want to store it under.
+In this example, the choice of Dogs or Cats will be saved to a field called Pet, which can then be used in the experiment tree or a future task: